-Activity at the landfill during our observations consisted of top-down cutting of slopes to mine Bottom Ash along the western terminus of the land fill.
+Activity at the landfill during our observations consisted of top-down cutting of slopes to mine Bottom Ash along the western terminus of the land fill, as well as on top of the land fill within the western third.
 Actively mined slopes appeared stable and consistent with the 3H:1V gradients observed along typical slopes of the landfill.
 New fly ash was being placed and compacted near the southeast portion of the landfill.
 The material was placed by pushing the fly ash up the slope in lifts of about 4 inches, then tracked into place using a CAT D8R bulldozer.